-- 2. Remove the Phillips M2.0 \times 2.5 screw (1) that secures the drive to the computer. - 3.
-Pull the drive away from the socket to remove it (2).
+2. Remove the Phillips M2.0 × 2.5 screw (1) that secures the drive to the computer, and then pull the drive away from the socket to remove it (2).

-To install the solid-state drive, reverse the removal procedures.
+To install a solid-state drive, reverse the removal procedures.